mozilla/telemetry-airflow/README.md

 Dependencies are managed with [pip-tools](https://pypi.org/project/pip-tools/) `pip-compile`.

-You'll also need to install MySQL to build the database container.
+You'll also need to install PostgreSQL to build the database container.

 ### Installing dependencies locally
 **_⚠ Make sure you use the right Python version.
 Refer to Dockerfile for current supported Python Version ⚠_**